MarinaWyss/are-you-a-cat/README.md

 This repo contains code for the [ZenML Month of MLOps Competition](https://blog.zenml.io/mlops-competition/).

-It is a computer vision classifier to predict whether or not you are a cat, based on a selfie uploaded to a streamlit app.
+It is a computer vision classifier to predict if you are a cat, based on a selfie uploaded to a streamlit app.

 Dev plan: